vanwagonet/middle-router/README.md

 #### options.routeLinks

 Defaults to `false`, meaning link clicks are not handled.
 If `true`, link clicks will trigger a call to `navigate` with the link's `href`.

+#### options.confirm

+Defaults to `window.confirm`.
+A function that takes a confirm message string returns a boolean.
+The function is called to confirm if a `beforeExit` handler prevents default, or returns a confirmation message.
+A `true` returned from this function means that navigation will continue.
+A `false` means the user stays.

+It is recommended that you use a custom function that calls `window.confirm` with a static localized message, and your `beforeExit` handlers just call `event.preventDefault()`.

 ### Router#stop(): Router